How to Thin Paint for a Sprayer

 In this guide, we’ll go over the steps for thinning paint so you can use your sprayer with confidence and get a smooth, professional finish.

-Painting furniture can be a tedious task, but using a paint sprayer can make it easier and give you better results.
-However, if you don’t know how to thin your paint for the sprayer, you may encounter some common issues.
+Painting furniture can be a tedious task, but using a sprayer can make it easier and give you better results.
+If you’re thinking, can a beginner use a paint sprayer? – read my take here!
+However, if you don’t know how to thin your paint, you may encounter some common issues.

 Your sprayer may not spray the paint at all, or it may come out too slowly, resulting in an uneven finish.
 Your paint will also have a lot of bumpy texture in it if you don’t thin it properly.

 Thinning your paint is especially important when using an HVLP (high volume, low pressure) paint sprayer.
-If you’re using an airless paint sprayer, you may not need to thin your paint.
-So we’ll walk you through the steps of thinning your paint for a sprayer and provide some helpful tips along the way.
+If you’re using an airless sprayer, you may not need to thin.
+So, we’ll walk you through the steps of thinning and provide some helpful tips along the way.

 Supplies Used for Thinning Paint for Sprayer